Employment

 Employment is a relationship between two parties regulating the provision of paid labour services.
 Usually based on a contract, one party, the employer, which might be a corporation, a not-for-profit organization, a co-operative, or any other entity, pays the other, the employee, in return for carrying out assigned work.
 Employees work in return for wages, which can be paid on the basis of an hourly rate, by piecework or an annual salary, depending on the type of work an employee does, the prevailing conditions of the sector and the bargaining power between the parties.
 Employees in some sectors may receive gratuities, bonus payments or stock options.
 In some types of employment, employees may receive benefits in addition to payment.
-Benefits may include health insurance, housing, disability insurance.
-Employment is typically governed by employment laws, organisation or legal contracts.
+Benefits may include health insurance, housing, and disability insurance.
+Employment is typically governed by employment laws, organization or legal contracts.

 Employees and employers

 An employee contributes labour and expertise to an endeavor of an employer or of a person conducting a business or undertaking (PCB) and is usually hired to perform specific duties which are packaged into a job.
 In a corporate context, an employee is a person who is hired to provide services to a company on a regular basis in exchange for compensation and who does not provide these services as part of an independent business.

+Employers include individuals who engage businesses or self-employed persons for trade work as well as businesses who may have significant numbers of employees.
+Some states require employers to make contributions towards social security and pension schemes.
+Employing other people is often a significant step for a self-employed person whose work is developing into a small business.